jeswin-john/hello-world/README.md

 # hello-world
 intro to github

 My name is Jeswin John.
-Nice to eet everyone
+Nice to meet everyone